Legislative session: Procedure in the United States

-In the United States, some state legislatures meet only part of the year.
-Depending upon limitations of the state's constitution, if business arises that must be addressed before the next regular session, the governor may call a special session.
+United States Congress

-The US Congress is renewed every two years as required by the US Constitution, with all members of the House of Representatives up for reelection and one-third of the members of the US Senate up for reelection.
+The Congress is renewed every two years as required by the US Constitution, with all members of the House of Representatives up for reelection and one-third of the members of the US Senate up for reelection.
 (Senators serve a six-year term; House members serve a two-year term).
 Each Congress sits in two sessions lasting approximately one year.
 Thus, the 1st session of the 114th Congress commenced on January 3, 2015, and the 2nd session commenced on January 3, 2016, with the same members and no intervening election.
 All legislative business, however, is cleared at the end of each session.
 It is common for bills to be reintroduced in the second session that were not passed in the first session, and the restrictions on reconsideration only apply to a single session.

 When the leaders of the majority party in each house have determined that no more business will be conducted by that house during that term of Congress, a motion is introduced to adjourn sine die, effectively dissolving that house.
 Typically, this is done at some point after the general congressional election in November of even-numbered years.
 If the party in power is retained, it may happen as early as mid-November and members return to their districts for the holiday season.
 However, when the party in power is ousted or if important business, such as approval of appropriation bills, has not been completed, Congress will often meet in a lame-duck session, adjourning as late as December 31, before the newly elected Congress takes office on January 3.

+State legislatures

+In the United States, most state legislatures, most of which are part-time paid legislatures with a set stipend, meet only part of the year.
+State constitutions, statutes or legislative rules may set deadlines for adjournment sine die per session or term, depending on whether a state constitution defines entire time allowed for a session as "legislative days" (any day from when either house meets quorum until the speaker gavels the body into adjournment) or "calendar days" (any specific 24-hour day on the Gregorian calendar).
+Constitutional limits on the length of sessions may lead legislative leaders to change rules or pass statutes which define a day on the legislative calendar, such as extending a calendar day beyond 24 hours or defining what legislative business counts against a maximum number of legislative days.

+Depending upon limitations of the state's constitution, if business arises that must be addressed before the next regular session, the governor may call a special session.
+In many states, a special session may be called by petition from two-thirds of both houses.

+The few state legislatures which meet year-round, with the exception of North Carolina, are usually full-time paid legislatures.